telerik/winforms-docs/datafilter/customizing-appearance/formatting-nodes.md

 __RadDataFilter__ is a virtualized control reusing its visual elements.
 It exposes a __NodeFormatting__ event with which its nodes can be easily accessed and customized.
 The arguments of this event also return the associated data node providing information about the applied descriptor.

->note The UI of RadDataFilter is virtualized and its visual elements are reused.
-An '*else*' clause is needed clause for each '*if*' statement in the implementation of the NodeFormatting event.
+>note The UI of __RadDataFilter__ is virtualized and its visual elements are reused.
+An '*else*' clause is needed for each '*if*' statement in the implementation of the __NodeFormatting__ event.
 Skipping this operation will lead to an incorrect styling.
 >

 ## Formatting Group Nodes